Some childcare providers have survived the pandemic by paying to take care of children

 Providers also dug into their own pockets

-But for the most part that providers were distressed, most of them dug into their savings to pay for the cost of providing care.
+But for the most part, providers were distressed and most of them dug into their savings to pay for the cost of providing care.
 Other providers cut their own salaries in order to afford more staff as well as more cleaning supplies.
 Providers were in a way paying in order to take care of children just so they wouldn’t have to close.
 Here is one good story that illustrates the plight of providers.

 Lynn Barten has been a family child care provider for 22 years, a mainstay in an industry that has a shrinking workforce.

 Barten first ran the business out of her Alexandria home, but then bought a second house to have more space for the operation.
 She has earned child care credentials, an associates degree, and is a state-approved instructor for other providers.

 Yet the COVID-19 pandemic nearly forced her to close permanently.
 When parents began keeping their kids at home, the lost tuition — along with the increased costs of buying outbreak essentials like cleaning supplies — forced Barten to dip into her savings.
 She went months without a salary until she qualified for a state grant.
 “I was very close to leaving the profession, I really was,” Barten said in an interview last week as children played with bubbles and picked tomatoes in her leafy backyard.

 The Industry still faces issues

 Despite the extreme measures taken by providers, the childcare industry is still not out of the woods yet.
 For one, the industry still faces low attendance levels.
 This is especially an issue for family providers who already serve a restricted number of students and often make low levels of income.
 But even worse, all of this has only impounded on already existent issues that providers face, like overregulation.